The Confusion

 First: Works councils demand transparency and co-determination rights over AI decisions.
 Neither Joule nor Copilot offer built-in mechanisms for works council agreements as technical constraints.

-Second: The EU AI Act requires documented governance for high-risk AI systems starting August 2026 – and HR processes fall under this category.
-The obligations cover risk analysis, documentation, transparency, and human oversight.
+Second: The EU AI Act requires documented governance for high-risk AI systems from 2 August 2026 under current law (with a postponement to 2 December 2027 provisionally agreed under the Digital Omnibus of 7 May 2026, formal adoption still pending) - and HR processes fall under this category.
+The obligations cover risk analysis, documentation, transparency, and human oversight - and, under Art.
+86, the right of affected persons to an explanation of the individual decision, answerable only through a decision act per micro-decision.
 Enterprise agents alone do not fulfill this.

 Third: External auditors and internal compliance need traceable decision paths.
 An agent that “makes a suggestion” without a documented decision trail is an audit risk.